mmistakes/made-mistakes-jekyll/_posts/2012-10-08-niall-obrien-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @niall-obrien"
+title: "Baby in light blue"
 description: "PaperFaces portrait of @niall-obrien drawn with Paper by 53 on an iPad."
 image: paperfaces-niall-obrien-twitter-lg
 thumb: paperfaces-niall-obrien-twitter-150.jpg